AlanHohn/alanhohn.github.io/conversational-git/chapter-06.md

 If you're following along, you'll see that Git reports this as a "fast-forward".
 No merge is taking place here.
-Also, you'll notice that `git log` does not show our two Shakespeare related commits in the log, and the new file is not in the working copy.
+Also, you'll notice that `git log` does not show our two Shakespeare related commits in the log, and the new `spear-01` file is not in the working copy.

 Merging a Feature
 -----------------

 Assuming Harry is done with Shakespeare for now, he'll merge those changes in from the feature branch.
+He's already in `master`, which is where he wants to be to merge in changes.

 {% highlight text %}
 git merge shakespeare